altafhunain/openstackinstall/README.md

-Openstack Installation Step by Syep guide
+Openstack Installation on CentOS 7